catberry/catberry/docs/index.md

 in server-side and browser modules*.
 Obviously, you do not need it using isomorphic modules.
 It is always one module to change.
 * *Overhead connected with rendering all pages on the server*.
-Since browsers receive a page from the server only once and then render all other pages in their browsers, your server's load will be reduced dramatically.
+Since browsers receive a page from the server only once and then render all other pages themselves, your server's load will be reduced dramatically.

 And maybe a lot of more problems, who knows.